HAS-Tools-Fall2020/forecasting/evaluation_scripts/Readme.md

  conda install pip
  pip install dataretrieval
  ```
+2.  ** Work on your added functionality** Look through the scripts in this folder and add the functionality you would like.
+When you are done adding functionality you can do a pull request to merge your branch back in with the mater.

-2. **After noon on Monday** pull the latest updates from everyone and run the weekly forecast evaluation.
+3. **Score the Forecasts After noon on Monday** pull the latest updates from everyone and run the weekly forecast evaluation.
 Using the `score_weekly.py` script.
-You will need to update the following to run this script:
-     - The start and stop dates should be set to match the start and stop dates for the previous week as listed in the `Weekly_forecast_date.pdf` file in the main directory of this repo.
-     - Specify the forecast number and forecast week you want to evaluate.
-Note that you will run this script twice.
-Once for the '1week' forecast that corresponds to the week you are evaluating and once for the  '2week'
-     - Run the script once for the '1week' forecast and once for the '2week' forecast.
-Look at the printed results and the csv's that get created in the `weekly_results`  folder.
+You will need to update the following the forecast week to run this script.
+You can look that up in the `Seasonal_Forecast_Dates.pdf` file.
+This will create the `forecast_week4_results.csv` file.
+Look at these results and the results that get printed from the script to see how everyone did.

- - Next evaluate the 2 week forecast made two weeks ago for last week:
-   - To do this you only need to update the forecast_num(it should be 1 - your previous forecast number) and the forecast_col to '2week'
-   - Run the script again to generate the summary for that weekly forecast.
+4.  **Assign Bonus points** After you do the scoring decide how you will assign bonus points.
+Once this is change the  `names` and `forecast_week` in the bonus points cell on `Bonus_Points.py` and run this section to write out your Bonus points file for this week.

+5.  **Calculate total scores** Run `Scoreboard.py` script to see the overall rankings and total scores.

+6. **Update the markdown file with your scores** update the README.md file in the  main directory of this folder with the points you applied this week and the updated overall scores.